-TREC Video Retrieval Evaluation (TRECVID) is sponsored by the National Institute of Standards and Technology (NIST) to promote progress in content-based retrieval from digital video via open, metrics-based evaluation.
+TREC Video Retrieval Evaluation (TRECVID) was sponsored by the National Institute of Standards and Technology (NIST) to promote progress in content-based retrieval from digital video via open, metrics-based evaluation.
 The keyframes in this release were extracted for use in the NIST TRECVID 2004 Evaluation.

 - shot boundary determination